 Surprisingly, there is something you can do about it.
 While in many cases, you have no legal right and there remains no federal laws or regulations protecting you, a vast majority of the public data mining sites offer the ability for you to opt-out.
-Their motivation is likely a PR move to fend off regulation.
+It would be much easier if there were federal laws against this kind of invasion of privacy.
+People who work for these fraudulent companies could blow the whistle on the federal law being broken, using a whistleblower attorney to guide the way.
+Until then, though, their motivation is likely a PR move to fend off regulation.

 Some of the data mining sites make it easy to remove yourself where as others are a royal pain in the rear end.
 That’s why services have popped-up that will remove your personal details for you rather than the DIY method that can be tedious and time consuming.

 WHAT YOU NEED TO DELETE YOURSELF